aspendlove/apt-maintainment-script/README.md

 ------------------------------------------------------

-To install run these commands in the terminal
+To install run these commands in the terminal:

 cd ~